phanikiran1169/IntroToROS/S3_Communications_using_topics/README.md

   // Let ROS take over.

-  // For understanding, the following while
+  // For understanding the nuances, the following while
   // loop is used instead of ros::spin()

   while (ros::ok()) {